RaspAP/raspap-docs/docs/multiple.md

 static domain_name_server=9.9.9.9 1.1.1.1
 ```

+!!! note "Note"
-> :information_source: **Note:** RaspAP only manipulates `/etc/hostapd/hostapd.conf` so your custom hostapd configs won't be touched.
+    RaspAP only manipulates `/etc/hostapd/hostapd.conf` so your custom hostapd configs won't be touched.
 The [version 2.6](https://github.com/billz/raspap-webgui/releases/tag/2.6-beta) release lets you manage the `dhcpcd` and `dnsmasq` configs from the UI, while also preserving any manual changes.

 Finally, enable the **Log DHCP requests** toggle on RaspAP's **DHCP Server > Logging** tab.
 Be sure to restart the `dnsmasq` service.
 ## Starting the hotspots